 - 2nd Shift Brewing

 Head east on Bellevue and Manchester to Sublette in the historic The Hill neighborhood.
-That’s where 2nd Shift Brewing moved from New Haven, Mo., last year.
+That’s where 2nd Shift Brewing moved from New Haven, Mo., in 2016.
 Try the Katy, Brewcocky or Art of Neurosis, three of its most popular year-round beers.

 - Modern Brewery